cookiejar/cookietemple/docs/available_templates/web_website_python.rst

 Automatic Deployment
 ^^^^^^^^^^^^^^^^^^^^

+**IMPORTANT:** Note that the following is written for a server running Ubuntu 18.04 LTS where Python2 is still the default.
+If you are using Ubuntu 20 (or similar), you can replace
+:bash:`pip3` with :bash:`pip` and :bash:`python3` with :bash:`python`.

 Both templates are ready for deployment using nginx and gunicorn and are therefore shipped with a setup script :bash:`path/to/your/project/deployment_scripts/setup.sh`.
 There are a few requirements needed in order to deploy: